glerner/gl-color-palette-generator/.github/issues/create-settings-manager.md

   - Plugin admin interface

 ## Related
-- Removed from Color Calculator temporarily in [commit SHA]
+- Removed from Color Calculator temporarily in [commit ac4cda91985f9ae644842528e7e3b21d697001e3 "loading right classes"]
 - Will need to be injected into classes that need settings, rather than created internally